What is environmental monitoring in pharmaceutical industry

 Particulate limits:

-Alert Limit: established microbial or airborne particle level giving early warning of potential drift from normal operating conditions and triggers appropriate scrutiny and follow-up to address the potential problem.
-Alert limits are always lower than action limits.
+i.
+Alert Limit: Established microbial or airborne particle level, giving early warning of potential drift from normal operating conditions and triggering appropriate scrutiny and follow-up to address the potential problem.

 ISO 14698 also requires the establishment of a target value.
 This is value indicates the normal controlled performance of a location.